-9 Graduation
+10 Graduation

-It is recommended that the semester prior to graduation, the student check with the SCS Director of Graduate Studies to verify that his/her transcript indicates that all the course requirements, seminar requirements, thesis/dissertation hours requirements, residency requirements, etc. have been satisfied.
+It is recommended that the semester prior to graduation, the student check with the departmental Associate Chair for Graduate Studies to verify that his/her transcript indicates that all course requirements, seminar requirements, thesis/dissertation hour requirements, residency requirements, etc. have been satisfied.
 This way any deficiencies can be remedied in the final semester.

-The FSU Office of Graduate Studies has rigid deadlines that must be met for applying for graduation and for (electronic) submission of a thesis or dissertation.
-The student should be cognizant of the deadlines and due dates published on the webpage of the FSU Office of Graduate Studies (OGS).
-A summary of the steps necessary for graduation is summarized below; however the student is responsible for checking the OGS website to determine if any additions or modifications to the requirements have been made.
+The FSU Office of Graduate Studies has rigid deadlines that must be met for applying for graduation and for electronic submission of a thesis or dissertation.
+The student should be cognizant of the deadlines and due dates imposed by that office; a checklist can be found at The Graduate School's Blackboard sites under the "Theses, Treatises, Dissertations" submenu.
+It is highly recommended that each student attend a workshop sponsored by the Graduate School the semester before they play to graduate.